CFD Book for OpenFOAM

 In March 2021, CFD Direct replaced fvOptions with new fvModels and fvConstraints classes. fvModels provided a more complete framework for implementation of complex models which could be optionally selected during a simulation.
 New fvModels were implemented for heat transfer and sources, which are easier to configure than a general fvOption.
 Pressure limiting was implemented as an fvConstraint named limitPressure, consistent with limitVelocity and limitTemperature.
 With additional fvModels such as cloud and surfaceFilm, solvers such as reactingFoam replicate the functionality of several existing solvers which are deprecated.

 We design our OpenFOAM Training so that users can learn effective CFD, giving them the confidence to carry out CFD analysis, repeatedly, to a defined standard in a timely manner.
 We provide 4 courses that teach reliable procedures to configure, run and maintain CFD simulations.
-While creating and improving these courses, we have contributed tools to OpenFOAM for more productive CFD, so that users waste less time on routine tasks.
+While creating and improving these courses, we have contributed useful tools to OpenFOAM for more productive CFD, so that users waste less time on routine tasks.
 They include the post-processing command line interface, template cases, and tools for case setup, monitoring simulations, quick documentation and code customisation.

 CFD Direct Year 6: 2020-2021